www.chrisvosters.com

 Chris Vosters is a play-by-play broadcaster based in Chicago.
 His broadcasting background is rooted in his early childhood when he announced scores from the newspaper at the breakfast table and called games for the Mighty Wombats of the Backyard Baseball League.

 With interests in sports and public speaking, Chris pursued a career in broadcast journalism in college.
 At the University of Wisconsin, Chris graduated with honors from the School of Journalism and Mass Communication.
-Outside the classroom, Chris’s career vision crystalized thanks to his time at the university’s state-of-the-art student radio station, 91.7-FM WSUM.
+Outside the classroom, Chris’s career vision crystalized thanks to his time at the university’s state-of-the-art student radio station, 91.7-FM WSUM, where he served as sports director.

 Chris feels alive in his work and strives to use broadcasting as a tool to become a better person.
 He enjoys sports as a way of learning more about people and the world.